 - Make time.
 Don’t feel that your packed lunch has to be made during the morning rush for it to be fresh.
 Doing some of the prep the day before can save precious morning time.
 We have variations of egg muffins with or without a whole grain English muffin at least once per week, and it can be made the day or two before (or before that and frozen) for a quick and healthy lunch.
 And remember to use your freezer to save things like leftover cooked chicken that could be used later in a packed lunch quesadilla.
 Make and freeze whole grain muffins to throw in as a sweet and healthy treat.

 Since research has shown that eating habits and food preferences during the preschool years have a significant impact on diet quality in adulthood, it’s imperative to provide nutritious foods at lunch time that will be eaten.
 Whether the nutritious foods are coming from a school lunch or packed lunch is not important.
 What is important is your child receiving all that he or she needs for good health.
-If you have successful ideas for providing a healthy lunch for your child while at school, please share so that other readers can learn from you.
+Please share your successful school lunch ideas, so that other readers can learn from you.